utshomax/postman-docs/src/pages/docs/developer/postman-api/authentication.md

 With a collection access key you can securely grant other users read-only access to a single collection.
 You will generate a new collection access key every time you share a collection using the Postman API.
 To learn more, see [Sharing using the Postman API](/docs/collaborating-in-postman/sharing/#sharing-using-the-postman-api/).

-Your [API Keys page](https://go.postman.co/settings/me/api-keys) displays all of your generated keys and includes information about which collection the key belongs to, who created it, and when it was generated.
-This page also displays the collection access keys created by other users if you have the following roles:
+Your [API keys page](https://go.postman.co/settings/me/api-keys) displays all of your generated keys in the **Collection access keys** section.
+This section includes information about which collection the key belongs to, who created the key, and when it was created.
+This section also displays any collection access keys created by other members of the team that you are currently logged in to.

-- The [Admin role](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles) in a collection's workspace.

-- The Community Manager, Admin, or Super Admin [Team role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles).

 To revoke a collection access key, select **Delete**.